Serving public data with minimum effort

 - a property to see if there is a current licence associated with it

 - a licence number to determine if it is valid

 - a licensee to see if they hold a water licence

 The search can also be used to identify the water resources on a property (for determining water availability for new licences) and identify all the current water licences in a resource (to identify trading opportunities).

 NGIS were very professional.
 Tim [Mollison] came to sit with us, which was great because it let us make changes while we were building the tool, so the project owner got what they expected.

 A user friendly tool

-The department had a tool in place prior to the current water register map, but it did not provide a smooth enough user experience that allowed members of the public to access the licence information they needed.
+The department had a tool in place prior to the current water register map, but it did not provide a smooth enough user experience to allow members of the public to access the licence information they needed.

 Learn more about

 Level 24, Three International Towers,